logo for my-island-penang.com

 If you do have some, would you like to share?
 I am sure you have some fantastic folklores, traditional Chinese, Hindus, Malay stories, tales too.

 Kiddo, we got to keep telling stories, folklore, folktales.
 We got to keep reading and listening to legends, myths or what shall I say, grandmothers stories?
-Well, this keep us alive, keeps our traditions, our festivals and our beliefs going.
-That is what it does to us, young or old.

 These story telling is not only for the young or the kids.
 It is for all of us, pals.
 We are never too old to listen to folklores, don't you agree?

-Back to Top of Penang Folklores Page
+Go to Top of Penang Folklores Page

 Back to My Hidden Treasures Page